Masedzik/BugReportBot/README.md

 It fetches issues directly from the GitLab API and shares them in your Discord server for easier monitoring.

 ## ✨ Features
-- 🔗 Tracks issues from GitLab in real time
+- 🔗 Tracks issues from GitLab in real time.
-- 📢 Posts updates to a Discord channel of your choice
+- 📢 Posts updates to a Discord channel of your choice.
-- ⚙️ Configurable polling interval (`Min`/`Max`)
+- ⚙️ Configurable polling interval (`Min`/`Max`).
-- 🔒 Permission system for starting/stopping tracking
+- 🔒 Permission system for starting/stopping tracking.
-- 📝 Optional logging for monitoring bot activity
+- 📝 Optional logging for monitoring bot activity.

 ## 📦 Requirements

-- Discord bot token and application with message and slash command permissions
+- Discord bot token and application with message and slash command permissions.
-- Linux host system (Tested on Ubuntu)
+- Linux host system (Tested on Ubuntu).

 ## 📖 Commands